Our patron: Professor Alice Roberts

 Dr Philippa Matthews is a clinical research fellow funded by the Wellcome Trust, and an honorary consultant in Clinical Infection.
 Philippa is working on a study of chronic Hepatitis B virus (HBV) infection, with a particular focus on populations in Southern Africa.
 She is a keen teacher, and has recently written a book (Tropical Medicine Notebook, ISBN: 9780198737773).
 She is also interested in promoting open access publication and new ways of sharing and visualising scientific data, working alongside publishers and academic IT.
 Together with Lizzie, she has developed a public engagement project, ‘Viral Footprints‘ funded by the Wellcome Trust focusing on patients in hospital and school children.

 Jeremy Smith is a multi-award winning journalist, editor, broadcaster and blogger based in Oxford.
 Following an accident, and 11 months in hospital Jeremy was commissioned to write an article for The Daily Telegraph in 2016 about his experiences.
 In the article Jeremy describes “boredom is, as many patients will attest, as close to torture as any Dark Ages tormentor could inflict“.
-Jeremy is keen to help bring improvements through the ABC and has already collaborated with the Empathy Museum.
+Jeremy is keen to help bring improvements through the ABC and has collaborated with the Empathy Museum, and written about boredom in the BMJ.

 Dr Daniel K Sokol is a medical ethicist and a barrister specialising in clinical negligence.
 He is an award-winning columnist for the British Medical Journal (‘Ethics Man’) and author of three books on medical ethics and law.
 He has sat on various committees, including those of the Ministry of Defence, the Ministry of Justice, and the Royal College of Surgeons.
 In 2006, Daniel wrote for the BBC News and describes “when I started on the ’rounds’, I was struck by the stultifying sense of boredom“, and “I wonder why the NHS, ostensibly so patient-centred, does not do more to improve the patient experience in hospitals?”